cpp-for-yourself/lectures-and-homeworks/lectures/static.md

 ```
 The `kValue` here has what is called the **static storage duration** and lives for the whole duration of the program.
 Its data gets allocated at the start of the program and freed at the end of the program.

-:bulb: While we _can_ use `static` for an object declaration at namespace scope to indicate that it has the static storage duration **we don't have to**, as any such object has **automatic storage duration** by default.
+:bulb: While we _can_ use `static` for an object declaration at namespace scope to indicate that it has the static storage duration **we don't have to**, as any such object has **static storage duration** by default.
 So all of these definitions are equivalent in terms of storage duration:
 <!--
 `CPP_SETUP_START`
 $PLACEHOLDER